A New Effective Potential for Deuteron: Results and Discussions

 \section{Results and Discussions}

-In unbroken SUSY QM, the two quantum systems described by supersymmetric partner potentials have the same energy spectra except for the ground state of $V_{1}(r)$ [28].
-The ground state energy of $V_{2}(r)$ is equal to the first excited state of $V_{1}(r)$ and as a result $V_{2}(r)$ has less one energy level than $V_{1}(r)$.
-From the Fig. (1), it is seen that $V_{2}(r)$ has not the any attractive well and thus bound states.
-This implies deuteron that is described by $V_{1}(r)$ is a weakly bound nucleus and has not any bound excited states.
+In unbroken SUSY, the two quantum systems described by supersymmetric partner potentials (superpartners) have the same energy spectra except for the ground state of $V_{-}(r)$ \cite{COOPER1995267}.
+The ground state energy of $V_{+}(r)$ is equal to the first excited state of $V_{-}(r)$ and as a result $V_{+}(r)$ has less one energy level than $V_{-}(r)$.
+From the Fig. (3), it is seen that $V_{+}(r)$ has not the any attractive well and thus bound states.
+This implies deuteron that is described by $V_{-}(r)$ is a weakly bound nucleus without any bound excited states.
+Furthermore, the superpartners are not shape invariant, thus we cannot obtain analytical solution for $V_{+}(r)$ \cite{koohrokhi2021}.

-Numerous studies have been shown that the NN potential can be divided to three main regions [29].
-At short separation distances $(r\leq$ 1 fm) that is so-called hard core, it is repulsive due to Pauli exclusion principle of identical fermions and incompressibility of nuclear matter [30].
-Similar to Van-der-Waals force in diatomic molecules, saturation property is due to particle exchange as well as strongly repulsive forces at short distances [31,32].
+The NN interaction is usually classified into three main regions \cite{Wong1999}.
+At short separation distances $(r\leq$ 1 fm) that is so-called hard core, it is repulsive due to Pauli exclusion principle of identical fermions and incompressibility of nuclear matter \cite{WANG2018207}.
+Similar to Van-der-Waals force in diatomic molecules, saturation property is due to particle exchange as well as strongly repulsive forces at short distances.
 It means that the nuclear force becomes repulsive when the nucleons try to get too close together.
 On other hand, at the intermediate-range $(1\leq r \leq$ 2 fm), the NN potential well is attractive and causes to creation bound states.
 Finally, the OPEP and centrifugal potential are dominated at the long-ranges $r\geq 2$ (fm).
-In addition, in the asymptotic region ($r\rightarrow\infty$), the potential goes to the zero due to the finite range of nuclear force.
-Fig. (1) shows that the potential $V_{1}(r)$ satisfies expected behavior in whole three mentioned regions.
-To make a comparison, the potentials $V_{C}(r)$, $V_{T}(r)$, $V_{eff}(r)$ and superpotential $W_{1}(r)$ are also depicted in Fig (1).
+In addition, in the asymptotic region ($r\rightarrow\infty$), the potential vanishes due to the finite range of the nuclear force between nucleons.
+Fig. (3) shows that the potential $V_{-}(r)$ satisfies expected behavior in whole three mentioned regions.
+To make a comparison, the potentials $V_{U}(r)$ and superpotential $W(r)$ are also depicted in Fig. (3).
 It can be seen that all potentials have the same asymptotic behavior $\lim\limits_{r\rightarrow\infty} V(r)\rightarrow 0$ at the long ranges.
-Among them, only $V_{1}(r)$ satisfies the intermediate and short ranges conditions.
+Among them, only $V_{-}(r)$ satisfies the intermediate and short ranges conditions.